 - more frequent cleaning of hard surfaces and toilet areas throughout the day

 - air purifiers in every classroom,

 - a one way entry and exit system on/off school site

 - staggered starts, playtimes, lunchtimes and finishes to avoid close contact in large gatherings

 Rest assured, we are following all advice to minimise risk and promote high standards of hygiene for both children and adults.
 You can support your child and the school by teaching children how to wash their hands thoroughly as described in the guidance and encouraging them to – Catch it, Bin it, Kill it.

 It would assist us greatly to know if, in the event of a further lockdown, if you are a keyworker or your child has involvement with social services.
-If this is the case, please complete the form below and send it in to the school office manager, Mrs Russell.
+If this is the case, please complete the form below and send it in to the school office manager.

 Many of our curriculum subjects needed to have restrictions placed on them during covid and may again in the case of a covid outbreak.
 Please read each subject manager’s report below to find out what these restrictions are.
-You will be relieved to know that we are still committed to offering as broad and balanced a curriculum as possible:
+You will be relieved to know that we are still committed to offering as broad and balanced a curriculum as possible even during Covid outbreaks: